Lee Jablin

 Lee Jablin (born February 7, 1949) is an architect of international projects.
 Assembling and leading teams of engineers and consultants, he designs and constructs buildings.

 Education

 Jablin holds degrees from Cornell University and Harvard University and was named a Harvard University Fellow.
-He received the Eidlitz Traveling Fellowship and the York Prize from Cornell.
-Jablin has taught at Harvard University, Cornell University and Hampton Institute and lectured at Columbia University.
+He received the Eidlitz Traveling Fellowship and the York Prize from Cornell University.
+Jablin has taught at Harvard University, Cornell University, and Hampton Institute and lectured at Columbia University.

 Career

 His practice of architecture is broad, providing design for the hospitality industry, high-rise office and apartment houses, and integration of structural, mechanical and exterior wall systems.
 Jablin's designs incorporate historic preservation, building reimagination and best sustainable methods.

 Lee Jablin is a founding partner of Harman Jablin Architects.
 He has worked with Warren Platner (Windows On The World), Ulrich Franzen (Phillip Morris World Headquarters, Miller Brewing Company, Champion International), and Der Scutt (Hong Kong and Shanghai Banking Corporation Headquarters N.A.).

 Jablin is registered to practice architecture in numerous states, nationally NCARB certified, and a LEED accredited professional for high performance sustainable design.